 600 Million Years Ago: The First Signs of Life

 So, this was the time when life was actually starting to develop in Oceans.
 First, plants evolved and moved onto land as they evolved roots.
-Animals followed thereafter in the form of giant insects and vertebrates.
+Animals followed after that in the form of giant insects and vertebrates.

 540 Million years ago: The start